Analytics Alerts Prices SuperChart

 27 июн 2026$90,00067,800 BTCОжидание

-The Bitcoin options market is a decentralized "insurance" system where traders purchase the right to buy (call) or sell (put) BTC at a fixed price on a specific date.
+Options market Bitcoin — is a decentralized "insurance" system where traders buy the right to buy (call) or sell (put) BTC at a fixed price on a specific date.
 Open interest by strike, Put/Call Ratio, and Max Pain provide unique insight into which price levels are considered "key" by major market participants.

 Max Pain — the price at which the majority of option holders (based on total volume) will lose the maximum amount at expiration.
-Max Pain theory suggests that the market is often "attracted" to this level before the expiration date, as market makers hedge their positions to minimize payouts.
-Every last Friday of the month, billions of dollars' worth of Deribit BTC contracts expire on the market.
+Max Pain theory suggests that the market is often "attracted" to this level before the expiration date—market makers hedge positions to minimize payouts.
+Every last Friday of the month, the market BTC contracts expire Deribit for billions of dollars.

-In March 2021, when open interest in Bitcoin options on Deribit exceeded $12 billion, market analysts observed unusually high demand for put options with strike prices 20–30% below the market.
-This preceded the 60% correction in May of that year.
+In March 2021, when open interest Bitcoin-options on Deribit When the market exceeded $12 billion, market analysts observed unusually high demand for put options with strike prices 20-30% below the market.
+This preceded the 60% correction in May of that same year.
 The options market often anticipates movements before the futures market.

 Put/Call Ratio